 Guidelines for Nutrition and Physical Activity

 The American Cancer Society (ACS) gathered a group of experts in nutrition, physical activity, and cancer survivorship to look at the scientific evidence and best practices related to optimal nutrition and physical activity after the diagnosis of cancer.
-This is a summary of their findings.
-These guidelines are written to provide healthcare providers with the best possible information with which to help cancer survivors.
-This is the simplified “ACS Nutrition and Physical Activity Guidelines – Patient Page.”
+These guidelines are written to provide health and wellness guidelines to help them move toward a healthier lifestyle.
+“ACS Nutrition and Physical Activity Guidelines.”

 The American Institute of Cancer Research (AICR) has collaborated with Meals to Heal and the LIVESTRONG Foundation to produce this free, printable PDF resource.
 Adapted in part from AICR’s CancerResource and other sources, Heal Well (PDF) is a booklet that offers overall guidance to help you eat healthfully throughout and beyond your treatment.
 Making changes to your eating habits, living an active lifestyle, and aiming for a healthy body weight can help prevent cancer and lower the risk of some cancers returning.
 Please visit with your physician or a registered dietician if you need help mapping out your exercise or nutrition goals.